luci/recipes-py/doc/user_guide.md

 Recipes have a feature, called 'warnings' that allows recipe authors to better alert downstream consumers about upcoming breaking changes in a recipe module.
-The recipe engine will issue notifications for all warnings hit during the execution of simulation tests (i.e. `./recipes.py test run`).
+The recipe engine will issue notifications for all warnings hit during the execution of simulation tests (i.e. `recipes.py test run` or `recipes.py test train`).
 The engine groups the notifications by warning names.

 #### Warnings workflow